 SWE Founders Day: Letters from the Past

 In honor of the Society of Women Engineers’ Founders Day, read letters circa 1919 from deans and professors explaining why women cannot be admitted into engineering schools.

-In honor of the Society of Women Engineers (SWE) Founders Day, May 27, 1950, we bring you a story from the SWE archives that demonstrates the challenges woman in engineering have overcome in education.
+In honor of the Society of Women Engineers (SWE) Founders Day, May 27, 1950, we bring you a story from the SWE archives that demonstrates the challenges women in engineering have overcome in education.
 Troy Eller English has been SWE’s archivist for nine years.
 One of her favorite stories in the archives comes from 1919 when two University of Colorado engineering students conducted a survey of U.S. colleges of engineering asking if any female students had been enrolled in the past or present.